The Guide

 FAQs

+Are for-profit schools worse than non-profit schools?
 Not automatically.
 Some for-profit schools deliver strong outcomes.
 The evidence on academic performance is mixed, ownership model alone does not determine quality.
 But the structural incentives are different.
 Non-profit schools are designed to reinvest everything into education.
 For-profit schools must balance educational investment with financial returns.
 Over time, those incentives shape different schools.

+Do for-profit schools charge higher fees?
 Not necessarily.
-NAS Jakarta's fees ($6,911-$20,874) are lower than BSJ's ($8,919-$32,910).
+NAS Jakarta's fees ($6,911–$20,874) are lower than BSJ's ($8,919–$32,910).
 For-profit schools often price competitively to attract families.
 The question is not the fee level but how the fee revenue is allocated, the proportion that reaches the classroom versus the proportion extracted as profit.

+Can parents influence governance at a non-profit school?
 Yes, to some degree.
 Non-profit schools typically have parent representation on the board or in advisory roles.
 Parents at JIS, BSJ and ISJ have formal channels for input.
 At for-profit schools, governance decisions are made by the corporate owner, and parent influence is limited to feedback and engagement within the school's existing framework.

+Does the IB or CIS check ownership model during accreditation?
 Accreditation bodies assess educational quality, not ownership.
 A for-profit school can be fully CIS-accredited and IB-authorised.
 Accreditation does not guarantee that a school is non-profit, and being non-profit does not guarantee accreditation.
 The two are independent.

+Should ownership model be the deciding factor?
 No. It should be one factor among many, alongside curriculum, teaching quality, campus, location, fees, and fit for your child.
-But it is a factor worth understanding, particularly because it shapes the aspects of school life that are hardest to see from the outside: teacher pay, reinvestment decisions, and long-term institutional stability.
+But it is a factor that matters, particularly because it shapes the aspects of school life that are hardest to see from the outside: teacher pay, reinvestment decisions, and long-term institutional stability.

 We work hard to make every figure, date and description on this page accurate.
 We don't always get it right.
 If you spot an error, a fee that's changed, a fact that's out of date, something we've got wrong, please tell us.
 Use the feedback button above or email us directly.
 We'll check it and update the article.